Exploring the Anticancer Potential of Fenbendazole: A Review of 137 Anecdotal Case Reports and Emerging Evidence (2025)

 1. Breast Cancer

-• Eight cases of breast cancer reported outcomes such as tumor shrinkage or remission.
+• Sixteen cases of breast cancer including metastatic breast cancer reported outcomes such as tumor shrinkage or remission.

 • A majority of these cases involved early to moderate-stage disease, with some patients combining fenbendazole with standard treatments like chemotherapy and hormonal therapy.